marcusCarpenter97/COVID-19-forecasting/README.md

-# The effects of regularization on RNN models for time series forecasting
+# Using regularized autoregressive RNNs to predict the spread of COVID-19 based on multiple multivariate time series data
 This repository contains the code for the paper *The effects of regularization on RNN models for time series forecasting*.

 ## How to run the experiments?